CPE-1040-Spring-2020/assignment-3-micro-bit-screensavers-jeremybivans/README.md

 4. The "screensaver" should time out and the "screen" should go blank.
 This does not automatically change the mode to _working_.

+*My screen savers*
+1. Randomized boucing ball.
+Each move is in a randomized direction.
+2. Flashing full array.
+3. Randomized LED lighting at random coordinates and brightness. (hard to see in video).
+4. Moving and blinking sprite.
+5. Ball "game".
+2 balls spawn and go in random directions until they both populate the same LED and "explode".
+Resets after explosion.

 #### 4. Gestures

 1. Pick 5 gestures to correspond to your 5 screensavers.
 When the micro:bit is _asleep_ and detects a gesture, it should switch to the corresponding "screensaver".
 This does not automatically change the mode to _working_.